Yunus-0/Yunus-0/README.md

 - 🤝 I’m looking for help with: Implementing anomaly detection for power usage trends, refining system alerts, and building energy consumption analytics for smarter grid decisions

-- 💬 Ask me about:<p>Collaboration, IoT-based energy grid innovations or anything around tech for social impact</p>
+- 💬 Ask me about:Collaboration, IoT-based energy grid innovations or anything around tech for social impact.

 - 📫 **How to reach me** yunuskmohammad4@gmail.com